-Legal Wrangling Alert: The Wawona is temporarily known as "The Big Trees Lodge" due to a trademark dispute with the park's outgoing concessionaire, Delaware North.
+Legal Wrangling Alert: The Wawona is temporarily known as "The Big Trees Lodge" due to a trademark dispute with the park's former concessionaire, Delaware North.

 The Wawona Hotel, a National Historic Landmark built in the 1870's, is the hub of the southern Yosemite area.
 It's across the road from Yosemite's only golf course and around the corner from a gas station, a gift/grocery shop, a post office, and a mishmash of historical buildings.

 Hubness is a relative quality, however.
 The Wawona opens onto a meadow, and with its verandas, large lawn, and rooms without phones or televisions, has the most laid-back vibe of Yosemite's hotels.